bhaberer/steam-api/README.md

 `steam-api` is a simple gem to expose the Steam WebApi directly.

+THe Gem is not quite finished, but once it is I will tag v1, still ahev a lot of work to do especially on the docs.

 ## Installation

 Add this line to your application's Gemfile: